-Hydroponics for healthy eating
+Hydroponics for Healthy Eating

 It is generally accepted that for good human health, it is a wise idea to include lots of fruit and vegetables in our diet.
 Fruit and vegetables contain natural anti-oxidants, vitamins and micronutrients that are hard to get from other sources of food.
 On top of that, most fruit and vegetables are sources of fibre, which helps keep our digestive systems healthy.
 When you consider all that, it’s no wonder that our government recommends that we eat at least five portions of fruit and vegetables per day as a minimum, and that eating more than 5 a day might be even more beneficial.